MTawhid7/creative-catalyst-engine/README.md

 # Creative Catalyst Engine

 The Creative Catalyst Engine is a professional-grade, AI-powered system that transforms a simple, natural language creative request into a revolutionary and actionable fashion trend report.
-It uses a multi-stage architecture to enrich creative briefs, perform deep web research, and synthesize findings into a structured, validated report.
+It uses a robust, multi-stage pipeline architecture to enrich creative briefs, perform deep synthesis using Gemini's native web search capabilities, and generate structured, validated reports and art-directed visual prompts.

 ## Key Features

-- **Intelligent Briefing:** Expands simple user requests into rich creative briefs with expanded concepts and a "creative antagonist."
+- **Intelligent Briefing:** Expands a simple user request into a rich creative brief with expanded abstract concepts and a "creative antagonist" for inspiration.
-- **Multi-Vector Discovery:** Generates and executes a wide range of search queries across a configurable set of authoritative sources.
+- **Direct Web Synthesis:** Leverages Gemini 1.5 Flash's built-in search tools to perform comprehensive web research and synthesize findings in a single, efficient step.
-- **Throttled, Concurrent Research:** Processes dozens of URLs in parallel while respecting API rate limits.
+- **Robust "Divide and Conquer" Structuring:** A multi-step synthesis process that breaks down the research into smaller parts to reliably generate a perfectly structured and validated final JSON report.
-- **Three-Stage Synthesis:** A robust "Extract, Organize, Structure" pipeline that uses Gemini 2.5 Flash and Pro models to create a final, validated report.
+- **Intelligent Fallback:** If the primary web-synthesis path fails, the system automatically pivots to a fallback that uses Gemini's vast pre-trained knowledge to generate a high-quality report, ensuring a successful result every time.
-- **Semantic Caching:** Utilizes a multi-layer ChromaDB cache to dramatically speed up subsequent runs on similar topics.
+- **L1 Report Caching:** Utilizes a ChromaDB semantic cache to store final reports.
+Running the same or a very similar creative brief a second time is nearly instantaneous.

 ## Architecture

-The project follows a modular, service-oriented architecture.
-See the file structure diagram for a detailed overview of each component's role.
+The project follows a modern, modular, and extensible **Composable Pipeline Architecture**.
+The entire workflow is a series of discrete "Processor" steps managed by a central Orchestrator.
+This design makes the system easy to maintain, test, and extend with new features.

 ## Setup Instructions